workdojos/Dojos-Fresh-Hugo-Theme/content/racers/tech.md

 ---
-title: Open-Source Tech for Race Car Driver and Others in the Racing And Spectator Sports  Industry
+title: Open-Source Tech for Race Car Drivers and Others in the Racing And Spectator Sports  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo